 TA: What are some of your favorite travel blogs and communities?

 Danila: Girls that Scuba is a great resource, and their FB group is a supportive community for women divers.
-Travel Fish is a must-read for SEA travellers.
+Travel Fish is a must-read for SE Asia travellers.
 Roads and Kingdoms is fun and informative.
 I tend to dip around blogs, depending on which destination I'm heading for.

 TA: What's the strangest thing you've ever eaten overseas?